kontent-ai/delivery-sdk-net/README.md

 services.AddDeliveryDistributedCache(defaultExpiration: TimeSpan.FromHours(2));
 ```

-Caching is transparent - once configured, all queries are automatically cached.
-Cache keys are built from query parameters, ensuring proper cache hits.
+Caching is transparent for cacheable query builders - once configured, cached query types are cached automatically and cache keys are built from query parameters for proper cache hits.

+`GetItem()` and `GetItems()` dynamic queries are intentionally excluded from SDK caching (runtime-typed results), so they always return `IsCacheHit == false`.

 **Cache payloads:** The in-memory cache stores hydrated objects for maximum performance.
 Distributed caches store raw JSON payloads (rehydrated on read) to avoid serialization issues with circular references.